marcbourlon/TipTap/README.md

 	to merge both.
 Rotation can be done with two or three (or more, but well..) fingers down, and we'll see why it matters.
 - _pinch_: aka _zoom_, it's, well allowing you to do what you expect.
 Same comment as for rotate: count of fingers may differ, and this can be used efficiently.
+- _drag_: it's simply moving a pointer while _tipping_
+- _move_: not yet implemented, but should probably be in the future.
+It's moving without tipping.
+Impossible on a touchscreen, but for a mouse, and for other devices, it is.

 And that's all!